Flute Choir

 Dr. Merrie

-INFO/MATERIALS NEEDED FOR THIS FALL
+INFO/MATERIALS NEEDED FOR THIS SEASON

 This Fall, we’ll be essentially preparing 3 concerts: Benaroya (on stage), Lobby Music (before the concert at Benaroya) and our Holiday Caroling Tour.
 I cannot wait to get started rehearsing all of this exciting music!